Britain to give Canada ownership of HMS Erebus and HMS Terror

 The ships, which were located in 2014 and 2016, are now designated Canadian historic sites under the jurisdiction of Environment Canada.

-Caitlin Workman, press secretary to Environment Minister Catherine McKenna, said the ships were part of discussions between Prime Minister Justin Trudeau and British Prime Minister Theresa May in September.
+Caitlin Workman, McKenna's press secretary, said the ships were part of discussions between Prime Minister Justin Trudeau and British Prime Minister Theresa May in September.

 "It's good that this is happening so quickly after (May) visited here," Workman said Monday.